 A sophomore jury will be held before the music faculty in the second semester of 10th grade.
 This will include all major and natural minor scales, two prepared solos of Grade IV or higher, and sight-reading.

 A senior recital will be held at some point during 12th grade.
-This will be a solo concert featuring three solos of Grade IV or higher, at least one of which must be a Grade V. All performing arts magnet students will attend all senior recitals.
+Each student will be featured individually on a minimum Grade V solo.
+All performing arts magnet students will attend all senior recitals.